 Three years after the house’s completion, Richardson suffered financial losses and sold his house, which later came under possession of the Bank of the United States.
 For eight years, Mrs. Mary Maxwell ran an elegant lodging house in the structure.
 Revolutionary War hero Marquis de Lafayette was a guest of the city in 1825 and stayed at the home.
 On March 19, he is believed to have addressed a throng of enthusiastic Savannahians from the unusual cast-iron veranda on the south facade.

 In 1830, planter, congressman, lawyer, and mayor of Savannah, George Welshman Owens, purchased the property for $10,000.
 It remained in the Owens family until 1951 when Miss Margaret Thomas, George Owens’ granddaughter, bequeathed it to the Telfair Museum of Art.

 A National Historic Landmark, the stately former residence is now a historic house museum.
 It boasts a decorative arts collection comprised primarily of Owens family furnishings, along with American and European objects dating from 1750-1830.
 The site also includes a beautiful English-inspired parterre garden and an original carriage house-which contains one of the earliest intact urban slave quarters in the South.

-Tours of the Owens-Thomas House site are given daily at fifteen-minute intervals.
-The last tour begins at 4:30 pm.
+Tours of the Owens-Thomas House site are given daily at twenty-minute intervals.
+The last tour begins at 4:20 pm.

 Owens-Thomas House Carriage House, built 1819.
 The Museum Store is located in the original stables.
 The tour begins in the original slave quarters.